njenia/musico/README.md

 ## Tech
 This project is built on express.js and uses mongodb to store data.
+It also uses redis for cache and pubsub.

 ## How to use
 Create a DB in mongodb.
 Call it `musico` (the name is actually configurable so you can choose otherwise).